teimurjan/educative-grokking-coding-interview/README.md

 # About

-This repository contains solutions for [Grokkin the Coding Interview: Patterns for Coding Question](https://www.educative.io/courses/grokking-the-coding-interview) from https://educative.io.
+This repository contains solutions for [Grokking the Coding Interview: Patterns for Coding Question](https://www.educative.io/courses/grokking-the-coding-interview) from https://educative.io.

 # Get started